bohwaz/secretquickie/README.md

 # SecretQuickie — One Time Secret web app

-This small web app stores a secret text, encrypts it, and will delete it the first it is viewed.
+This small web app stores a secret text, encrypts it, and will delete it the first time it is viewed.

 This is similar to what [One Time Secret.com](https://github.com/onetimesecret/onetimesecret) is doing.
 Except this is a standalone PHP application, with solid client-side and server-side encryption.